FriedLabJHU/DomainMapper-Companion-Analyses/README.md

 # DomainMapper-Companion-Analyses
-High-through structural analyses using AlphaFold for the DomainMapper Manuscript
+High-throughput structural analyses using AlphaFold for the DomainMapper Manuscript

+Details coming soon.